GoogleCloudPlatform/endpoints-codelab-android/README.md

 Total time: 24.6 secs
 ```

+> If you are not yet authenticated with your project, the deploy via gradle will redirect you to a web page to set up authorization and generate a long String.
+This string should be pasted in the shell window (even if there is no explicit prompt).
+You could also use the Cloud SDK and its `gcloud auth login` command to complete the same one-time authorization.

 Once the backend is successfully deployed, you can go back to the [Developers Console](https://console.developers.google.com) and check the dashboard, current application version, logs, etc.

 ![image alt text](images/image_36.png)